 Many truck accidents become fatal for the victim.
 In those situations, a surviving family member could pursue a wrongful death lawsuit.
 Damages in a wrongful death case could include funeral and burial costs, emotional anguish, and medical expenses.

 If the insurance company of the at-fault party fails to offer the settlement you deserve, your attorneys will be prepared to take your case to court, and they will navigate the complex legal proceedings for you.
 It’s crucial that you’re able to prove the legal theory of negligence and have enough evidence that shows the truck driver, the trucking company, and/or another party was responsible for the crash.
-Hiring a St. Charles truck accident lawyer could benefit you greatly.
-OnderLaw, LLC knows how to effectively pursue compensation in the civil court system.
+Hiring a truck accident lawyer in St. Charles could benefit you greatly.
+OnderLaw knows how to effectively pursue compensation in the civil court system.

 There’s a deadline you have to comply with to sue another party in the state of Missouri.
 It’s known as a statute of limitations.
 The statute of limitations for truck accidents is five years.
 That means you have five years from the crash date to pursue legal action against someone else.
 After five years pass, a judge will likely dismiss your case if you try to file a lawsuit.